olliesharp5/green-thumb/README.md

   - **Services Page**: Paginated display of service providers registered on the site with each card displaying profile image, name, and location.

-    - ***Gardener Profile Page***: Detailed profile of a gardener including their bio, services offered, and portfolio of published work.
+    - ***Gardener Profile Page***: Detailed profile of a gardener including their bio, profile picture and feedback from other users.

     - ***Service Request Page***: Form for users to request specific services, with options varying based on user status.